Dissertation Excellence Award

 The Professional Counselor (TPC) confers the annual Dissertation Excellence Award to recognize original research that significantly contributes to the counseling profession.
 The editorial board committee evaluates entries based on the presentation and clarity of ideas, sound methodology and interpretation of findings, innovative quality, and contribution to the counseling profession.

-To enter, please submit a Dissertation Excellence Award application form, a letter of interest, an abstract from the dissertation, and your curriculum vitae.
-Attach the materials to an email and send it to email@example.com.
-Entries are due by January 31, 2018.
+To enter, please submit a Dissertation Excellence Award application form, a letter of interest, an abstract from the dissertation and your curriculum vitae.
+Attach the materials to an e-mail and send it to email@example.com.
+Entries are due by January 31, 2019.

-Finalists will be asked to submit an electronic copy of the complete dissertation and a letter of support from the chair of the dissertation committee.
-The winner of the award will have an opportunity to publish an article based on their dissertation in TPC, and will also receive an honorarium.
-The winner will also be announced in NBCC Visions, the official newsletter of NBCC.
+Finalists must submit an electronic copy of the complete dissertation and a letter of support from the chair of the dissertation committee.
+The winner of the award will have an opportunity to publish an article based on their dissertation in TPC.

 Outstanding Scholar Award